-A stranger assumes a blind girl wants to ride the escalator, so snatches her arm as she walks by and leads her onto it without explanation.
-Dangerous, but it’s okay, because she thought she was doing a good thing.
+A stranger assumes a blind girl wants to ride the escalator, leading her onto it without explanation.
+Dangerous, but it’s okay, because she assumed she was being kind.

 A mother rearranges her son’s entire apartment while he’s away, so that he doesn’t know where anything is when he returns.
 Discourteous, but it’s okay because she was just trying to help him out.